NikitaWeW/nicecs/README.md

 # ECS - My entity component system implementation.

+Actually, its just an EC (entity component) as the library provides no systems api, because it is really easy to implement them and each project needs a slightly different approach.
+Nonetheless, i used the ecs term as it is more common.

 An easy-to-integrate, header-only ECS library focused on simplicity and solid performance.
 Inspired by Austin Morlan’s article on ECS design and the nice api from EnTT.

 ## Features